Becky Morgan: Professional career

 Morgan turned professional in August 2000.
 She qualified for the Ladies European Tour by finishing tied for sixth at the LET Qualifying School and earned non-exempt status on the LPGA Tour by finishing T14th at the LPGA Final Qualifying Tournament and thus had rookie seasons on both sides of the Atlantic in 2001.

 Morgan played in eight events on LET in 2001 without missing a cut, posting four top-10s including narrowly losing the French Open to Norway's Suzann Pettersen at the third playoff hole.
 She also played 16 events on the LPGA earning her first LPGA top-10 finish with a tie for 7th at the Longs Drugs Challenge.
 She finished second to Hee-Won Han for Louise Suggs Rolex Rookie of the Year honours.

 In 2002, Morgan competed in four events on the Evian Ladies European Tour, where she posted two top-10 finishes.
 She also played 18 events on the LPGA with a T7 at the ShopRite LPGA Classic being her only top-10 finish.
 In 2003, she finished second at the ShopRite LPGA Classic, the best LPGA finish of her career and in 23 starts had seven top-10s.
 She played in six events on the LET with her best finish being a tie for fourth at the HP Open.
 She narrowly missed out on a captain's pick for the 2003 Solheim Cup.

 In 2004, Morgan played most of the year on the LPGA.
 In 24 starts, she amassed three top-10s.
 She also played in four events on the LET with her best finish being 3rd at the HP Open in Sweden.
 She also concentrated on the LPGA for 2005 and recorded one top-10 out of 23 events played.
 Her best performance on the LET was a tie for sixth on home soil at the Wales Ladies Championship.

 Morgan teamed up with Becky Brewerton to finish 6th in the inaugural Women's World Cup of Golf in 2005.
 They teamed up again in 2006 when they finished third and 2007 when they finished eighth.

 Morgan won her first professional tournament at the 2018 Hero Women's Indian Open on the Ladies European Tour.

+Personal life

+Morgan is a lesbian.
+She announced her engagement to Scottish sports presenter Emma Dodds in September 2020 and they were married in a humanist ceremony in Loch Lomond in August 2023.